 Dimethyl Disulfide (DMDS)

 Dimethyl Disulfide (DMDS) is the most commonly used chemical for sulfiding hydrotreating and hydrocracking catalysts.
-These hydroprocessing catalysts contain metal oxides that must be converted to the active metal sulfide form before they will promote desulfurization and denitrification reactions on hydrocarbon feeds.
-The activation process, often called presulfiding, begins with the introduction of DMDS into the reactor pressurized with hydrogen at a temperature of 360F or higher.
-Under these conditions and when exposed to a hydrotreating catalyst, DMDS rapidly decomposes, forming the H2S that is required to convert the oxides to metal sulfides.
-Note that if no catalyst is present, thermal decomposition of DMDS to H2S will not occur until the temperature exceeds 900F.
+These hydroprocessing catalysts contain metal oxides that must be converted to the active metal sulfide before they will promote desulfurization and denitrification reactions on hydrocarbon feeds.
+The activation process, often called presulfiding, begins with the introduction of DMDS into a reactor pressurized with hydrogen at a temperature of 370F or higher.
+Under these conditions and when exposed to a hydrotreating catalyst, DMDS rapidly decomposes, forming the H2S required to convert the oxides to metal sulfides.
+Note that if no catalyst is present, thermal decomposition of DMDS to H2S will not occur until the temperature exceeds 1000°F. (See Sulfiding 101 for more details on the Catalyst Sulfiding Process.)

-DMDS is ideal for sulfiding because of its high sulfur content (68%) and its decomposition temperature range of 360-450F.
+DMDS is ideal for sulfiding because of its high sulfur content (68%) and its decomposition temperature range of 360-460F.
 At this temperature level, it is much easier to control the reaction exotherm that occurs as metal oxides are transformed to their corresponding sulfide form.
 Note that the DMDS decomposition temperature over a hydrotreating catalyst is dependent on pressure, residence time, and catalyst type.
+For example, CoMo catalysts will decompose DMDS at a lower temperature than NiMo catalysts.

-An additional advantage of DMDS is the by-product of its decomposition is simple methane (CH4) that will not cause premature coking of the catalyst bed.
-Other sulfiding chemicals, such as polysulfides (TBPS), can cause excessive coking during the sulfiding process due to their decomposition by-products.
+An additional advantage of DMDS is the by-product of its decomposition, simple methane (CH4), will not cause premature coking of the catalyst bed.
+Other spiking agents, such as polysulfides (TBPS), can cause excessive coking during the sulfiding process due to their decomposition by-products.

 In summary, the advantages of sulfiding with DMDS are: